ShopTalk EMV Chip Credit Card Infographic | Shop up. Chip out.

 Millennials and Gen Xers use mobile wallets most frequently

-76% of respondents consider chip cards to be more secure than traditional credit cards versus 40% when comparing mobile wallets to traditional credit cards
+76% of respondents consider EMV chip cards to be more secure than traditional credit cards versus 40% when comparing mobile wallets to traditional credit cards

 More than half of consumers agree that: